byronknoll/EntityLog/README.md

 ```

 - Host the HTML file:
-  - You can open it locally (file:///)
-  - Or upload it to your own webserver
+  - You can open it locally or upload it to a webserver

 ---